 Do you know what Tapa means in Spanish?
 The literal meaning is a top, a cover.
 Tapas originated centuries ago when travelers via horseback or carriage used to go to bars and order alcoholic drinks.
 Because of the rampant flies the bar owners used to put bread to cover the cup.
 Today, the traditional Tapa looks nothing like the original.
 It’s a good thing too, otherwise taking a Tapas tour would be really quick and boring.

-Little did I know that Granada, Spain is the true Tapas destination.
+Little did I know that Granada, Spain is a true Tapas destination.
 We had some tapas while visiting Madrid, but nothing beats tapas as they are served and enjoyed in Granada.